 Flight Cancellation Compensation

-If a passenger experiences a canceled flight or is denied boarding due to an overbooked plane, they are entitled to financial reimbursement by EU law.
+If a passenger experiences a canceled flight or is denied boarding (getting bumped from a flight) due to an overbooked plane, they are entitled to financial reimbursement by EU law.
 The amount of compensation that a passenger may be awarded depends on the length of the delay, the distance that they are traveling, and which destinations they are flying between.

 For example, if the customer is flying between two EU airports will be entitled to as much as EUR250 for a journey less than 1500 kilometers.
 Further, those passengers who are traveling more than this distance will get a reimbursement up to EUR400.

 For any customer flying between an EU airport and a non-EU airport, up to EUR250 will be provided for journeys less than 1500 kilometers.
 For the journeys for 1500Km to 3000km, up to EUR400.
 For over 3500km, you will get up to EUR600.